DiveGearAdvice.comUpdated June 2026

 Looking for more gear recommendations?

 Over 240 identified manta rays call the Kona coast home.
-Molokini Crater off Maui offers visibility exceeding 150 feet.
+Molokini Crater off Maui regularly exceeds 150 feet of visibility.
 Oahu's wrecks sit in crystal-clear subtropical water.
-Hawaiian diving is accessible, diverse, and rewarding.
-The gear you need reflects that — lighter, simpler, and focused on comfort and reliability over cold protection.
+Hawaiian diving is accessible, diverse, and rewarding -- and the gear you need reflects that.
+Lighter, simpler, and focused on comfort and reliability over cold protection.

 Quick Picks